One of the deadliest pandemics in history was the Justinian plague that started in 1346 and ended in 1353.

 Businesses and Digital

 While there is nothing new about pandemics, there are things that it has taught us.
-Perhaps the most important of these is how swiftly and efficiently buying behavior can change.
+Perhaps the most important of these is how swiftly and efficiently buying behaviour can change.
 According to a study, online sales are 76% higher this year than they were in June last year!

-While the fear of the Corona virus is one thing, one of the strongest factors in this trend are government efforts to curb the virus by way of lockdowns.
+While the fear of the Coronavirus is one thing, one of the strongest factors in this trend are government efforts to curb the virus by way of lockdowns.
 As people are forced to stay inside their houses, and supermarkets are forced to close, there was only one way to buy your essentials – the internet.